Unity-Technologies/com.unity.multiplayer.docs/mppm_versioned_docs/version-1.1.0/troubleshoot/troubleshooting.md

 ---
 id: troubleshooting
 title: Troubleshooting
-description: Learn how to use Player Tags to configure player actions in Multiplayer Play Mode.
+description: Learn how to use tags to configure player actions in Multiplayer Play Mode.
 ---

 This section contains information to help you test, debug, and fix issues with Multiplayer Play Mode.